 are unambiguously presented as "female" and beautiful women.

 since 2000 there have been regular attempts by marketing

 companies to involve transwomen (the more beautiful the

 with an appeal to the widest possible audience.

 Ideally this includes relating with both CIS women and the

 increasingly large LGBT+ community.

-As an example, in 2019 Paris Lee, Angela Ponce and Lea T
+Another example is when in 2019 Paris Lee, Angela Ponce and Lea T

-(amongst others) appeared (left) in a photo shoot
+appeared in a photo shoot

 paid for by Pantene, a major hair product manufacturer.
+Pantene

 initially used the photos